 What is Integrative Healthcare?

 Integrative medicine is a holistic approach guided by each person’s unique set of circumstances – physical, emotional, mental, social, spiritual and environmental.
 Integrative medicine utilizes a wide array of treatments and modalities to treat illness as well as enhance wellness throughout the lifespan.
-Integrative medicine treatments complement conventional care and empower you to make positive lifestyle changes and utilize the integrative therapies that will help you live happy, healthy, and whole.
+Integrative medicine treatments include conventional care and puts the patient at the center supporting you to create a personal path to health and wellness utilizing integrative therapies.

 Guiding Principles of Integrative Care at Omaha Integrative Care: